On some graph densities in locally dense graphs: Introduction

 Conjecture \ref{conj:KNRS} is also closely related to another beautiful conjecture of Sidorenko \cite{Sid92} and Erd\H{o}s--Simonovits \cite{ESi83}. \begin{conjecture}[Sidorenko's conjecture~\cite{ESi83,Sid92}] Let $H$ be a bipartite graph and let $G$ be a graph.
 Then

 \end{conjecture} We say that a bipartite graph has \emph{Sidorenko's property} if and only if \eqref{eq:Sido} holds for all graphs $G$.
-There are a number of graphs known to have Sidorenko's property \cite{CFS10, CKLL15,CL16,H10,KLL14,LSz12,Sid93,Sid92,Sz15}, but the conjecture is still wide open.
+There are a number of graphs known to have Sidorenko's property \cite{CFS10, CKLL15,CL16,CL18,H10,KLL14,LSz12,Sid93,Sid92,Sz15}, but the conjecture still remains open.

 In this paper, we focus on Conjecture \ref{conj:KNRS}.
 It is straightforward to see that Conjecture \ref{conj:KNRS} is true for $H$ having Sidorenko's property with $\rho=1$ and $d=t_{K_2}(G)$.
-As a partial converse, it is shown in \cite{CKLL15} that every $H$ satisfying Conjecture \ref{conj:KNRS} can be used to construct a bipartite graph with Sidorenko's property.
-For non-bipartite graphs, it is folklore that the complete $\ell$-partite graph $K(r_1,r_2,\cdots,r_\ell)$ on $r=r_1+\cdots+r_\ell$ vertices satisfies the conjecture,\footnote{ Though Theorem \ref{thm:multipartite} implies this folklore result, we give a simple proof for the case $H=K_n$ in Theorem \ref{thm:folklore}.} and Reiher \cite{Re14} settled the case where $H$ is an odd cycle.
-We give a new class of graphs for which Conjecture \ref{conj:KNRS} holds.
-For instance, we prove that the Goldner--Harary graph shown in Figure \ref{fig:GH} satisfies Conjecture \ref{conj:KNRS}.
+For example, an even cycle or a tree has Sidorenko's property, as was firstly proven by Sidorenko~\cite{Sid93}, and hence satisfies Conjecture~\ref{conj:KNRS}.
+As a partial converse, it is shown in \cite{CKLL15} that the 1-subdivision of every $H$ that satisfies Conjecture~\ref{conj:KNRS} has Sidorenko's property.

+On the other hand, there are only very few non-bipartite graphs known to satisfy the conjecture.
+It is folklore that the complete $\ell$-partite graph $K(r_1,r_2,\cdots,r_\ell)$ on $r=r_1+\cdots+r_\ell$ vertices satisfies the conjecture,\footnote{ We shall give a simple proof for the case $H=K_r$ in Theorem \ref{thm:folklore}.} and Reiher \cite{Re14} settled the case where $H$ is an odd cycle.
+As a consequence, every cycle satisfies Conjecture~\ref{conj:KNRS}.